A youth radio-based heritage competition

 As the second wave of COVID-19 pandemic continues to ravage Uganda, Government has closed schools and other public spaces including museums.
 To continue engaging young people in the safeguarding of their cultural resources, CCFU is conducting radio-based competitions.

-So far, the competition has been held in the 3 regions of West Nile (Arua), Teso and Tooro through the Madi Lugbara Cultural Foundation, Soroti Regional Museum and Koogere Foundation Museum on Arua One, Voice of Teso and Voice of Tooro FM stations respectively, with a total of 261 participants in the 3 regions.
+In April and May, the competition was held in the 3 regions of West Nile (Arua), Teso and Tooro through the Madi Lugbara Cultural Foundation, Soroti Regional Museum and Koogere Foundation Museum on Arua One, Voice of Teso and Voice of Tooro FM stations respectively, with a total of 261 participants in the 3 regions.

 Questions for the competitions were collectively developed by CCFU and the coordinating museums basing on different aspects of cultural heritage such as traditional games, proverbs and sayings, historic sites and monuments, folk songs and dances of a given cultural community.